motherlymuppet/Hex-Assignment/README.md

 I don't have a copy of the assignment brief for this coursework.
 In essence, we were given the interfaces and asked to implement them.
 Additional marks were available for good user input handling and a strong AI.

 I don't have the feedback from this coursework since it was before I switched course.
 I think I got 98%.

+The jar file is compiled and ready to go with a GUI and AI.